 Amanda Harrington is an Associate Professor in the Department of Pathology and Laboratory Medicine at Loyola University Chicago and Director of the Clinical Microbiology Laboratory at Loyola University Medical Center in Maywood, IL.
 She earned her doctoral degree in microbiology from the University of Kansas, did her post-doctoral fellowship training in clinical microbiology at the University of Washington in Seattle, WA, and she is a diplomate of the American Board of Medical Microbiology.
 She is a member of the Association for Molecular Pathology as well as the South Central Association for Clinical Microbiology.
 She is currently serving as the President for the Illinois Society for Microbiology and is an active member of the American Society for Microbiology.
 Her research interests include rapid diagnostic and molecular-based testing and metrics based assessment of quality in clinical microbiology and infectious diseases.Message Presenter

-Fritzie Albarillo, M.D., Infectious Disease Physician, Loyola University Medical Center, Associate Professor, Loyola University Stritch school of Medicine
+Fritzie Albarillo, M.D., Infectious Disease Physician, Loyola University Medical Center, Assistant Professor, Loyola University Stritch School of Medicine

 Dr. Fritzie Albarillo is an Assistant Professor of Medicine, Division of Infectious Diseases at Loyola University Medical Center (LUMC).
 Dr. Abarillo received her medical degree from Cebu Doctors’ University School of Medicine in the Philippines.
 She completed her Internal Medicine Residency training at St. Francis Hospital in Evanston and her Infectious Diseases Fellowship training at LUMC.
 She is currently the Medical Director of Antimicrobial Stewardship Program at LUMC and provides consultation in general infectious diseases and infections in transplant recipients and immunocompromised hosts.
 She is also a member of the Infectious Disease and Immunology Research Institute at Loyola University Chicago.
 She is board certified in both Internal Medicine and Infectious Disease by the American Board of Internal Medicine.
 She is an active member of Infectious Diseases Society of America (IDSA) and American Society of Transplantation (AST).
 Dr. Albarillo’s research is focused on antimicrobial stewardship interventions and outcomes, clinical outcomes of infections secondary to resistant organisms, and infections in immunocompromised hosts.Message Presenter